 While I’m not a medical professional, I have prepared this guide to cover the main types of pain related to side sleeping:

 Side sleepers frequently have shoulder pain because they rest more of their body weight on their shoulders during the night.
 It’s crucial to locate a mattress with sufficient shoulder padding if you suffer from shoulder ache.
 If your mattress is overly hard, you may end up with painful pressure points.
 If you experience soreness in your shoulders, it may be time to consider a softer mattress.
 This will assist provide your shoulders the cradling support and padding they need while you sleep.

 Side sleepers may also have trouble with hip pain.
 This is because your hips may become misaligned and experience pressure if you sleep on your side.
 A mattress with strong contouring and plushness is appropriate if you experience hip pain.
 Try to get a mattress with a firmness rating of 5.5 out of 10 or lower.
 This should give sufficient padding for your hips, allowing you to sleep more comfortably and with less pain.
-Back pain

 Side sleepers are more likely to experience back pain too, so it’s important to select a mattress that promotes healthy posture while you sleep.
 If your mattress is overly soft, your hips and shoulders may sink in too much while you sleep, causing further misalignment and discomfort.